 What is the medical expense tax deduction?

 Put another way, any expenses over 7.5 percent of your AGI are deductible from your taxes.
-However, this deduction would only be available if you itemize your tax return rather than taking the standard deduction.
+NOTE: This deduction would only be available if you itemize your tax return rather than taking the standard deduction.

 Medical expense tax deductions in a CCRC

-For residents of continuing care retirement communities, let’s say you move into an independent living residence at a CCRC; you are healthy overall and require no on-going care services.
-Some are surprised to learn that even in this case you may still be able to take the medical expense deduction, assuming you qualify based on what I described previously.
+For residents of continuing care retirement communities, let’s say you move into an independent living residence; you are healthy overall and require no on-going care services.
+Some are surprised to learn that even in this case you may still be able to take the medical expense deduction on a portion of the entry fee (in year one) and the ongoing monthly fees, assuming you qualify based on the above description.

 For a lifecare contract (Type A) and, to a lesser degree, a modified fee-for-service contract (Type B), it is more common that a portion of your fee is considered a pre-paid healthcare expense.
 In rare circumstances, a smaller deduction may even be available for a fee-for-service contract (Type C), if it can be clearly shown by the organization that some part of the fee(s) is being used to subsidize the cost of care delivered by the community.